What is the Institute?

 A forum for public and private decision makers

 The Institute builds consensus among regional leaders by gathering decision makers around the table and acting as a neutral catalyst for public policy discourse.
 The Institute advances this ongoing dialogue by offering issue-specific educational programs and services such as seminars, briefings, and publications, which enable decision makers to examine regional economic, social, and political issues within local, state, and national contexts.
 These programs and services alert decision makers and their constituents to innovative programs, policies, and solutions unfolding in the public policy arena.

 Access to expertise and research

-The Institute provides regional elected officials and foundation, community, and business leaders access to the many academic resources of the University of Pittsburgh and other area universities, and strives to apply these resources to regional policy outcomes.
+The Institute provides regional elected officials and foundation, community, and business leaders with the many academic resources of the University of Pittsburgh and the surrounding universities, and strives to apply these resources to deliver regional policy outcomes.
 At the request of elected officials, Institute policy strategists are also available to provide independent, nonpartisan research and analysis of policies or projects under consideration by our legislative and executive bodies.

 The Institute recently strengthened its student programming with the launch of the Elise Hillman Civic Forum, an initiative designed to bring young people and the community together to fuel progress in the Pittsburgh region and reflect the generosity and humanity of Elsie Hillman.